 How does this affect my privacy?

-It is your company’s responsibility to explain how it is processing, using, and sharing videos and data it collects from the camera in the vehicle you use.
+It is your company’s responsibility to explain how it is processing, using, and sharing videos and data it collects from the camera in the vehicle you use, and to respond to any data privacy rights requests that you are entitled to under law.
+These may include your right to access, download, delete, or correct your information or video footage.
 Videos may be downloaded and shared with the police or insurance companies and used as evidence at the company's discretion.